Mykrobe-tools/mykrobe-atlas-k8/README.md

 For example:

-for Development: copy config-dev.sample.sh
+* Development: copy config-dev.sample.sh

-for UAT: copy config-uat.sample.sh
+* UAT: copy config-uat.sample.sh

-for Production: copy config-prod.sample.sh
+* Production: copy config-prod.sample.sh

 Replace the username, passwords and key then run it in.